sshar360/LING-L545/05_Project/README.md

 hearing-impaired and mute people to communicate within and outside of their social groups.
 The goal of sign-language recognition(SLR), is to identify acquired hand motions and to continue until related hand gestures are translated.
-The fact that some or all of the ordinary people do not speak this language and that every country has its sign language creates a barrier to communication.
+The fact that some or all of the ordinary people do not speak this language and that every country has its sign language creates a barrier to communication.
 I have created a model that can understand the gestures and translate them to cater to a wider audience.